Fairblock/docs/docs/welcome/quickstart/appchain_integration.md

 sidebar_position: 3
 ---

-# Developer Quickstart: Encrypt & Decrypt with EVMs & AppChains
+# Developer Quickstart: Encrypt & Decrypt with AppChains

 <!-- Define the key gotchas of how apps and appchains work with Fairblock tech.
 - Split this section into AppChain & EVMs